source-academy/scm-slang/README.md

 - Continuations: Continuations do not currently have first-class status in Source.
 Hence, procedures such as `call/cc`, which operate on continuations, are not yet implemented.

-- Numerical types: `scm-slang` does not support complex numbers.
+- Types: `scm-slang` does not support complex numbers or characters.

 - Parentheses: `scm-slang` supports the use of square brackets (i.e. []) interchangably with parentheses in order to enhance the visual representation of Scheme code, similar to [Racket](https://racket-lang.org/) or [Guile Scheme](https://www.gnu.org/software/guile/).
 [See relevant discussion here](http://community.schemewiki.org/?scheme-faq-language)

+- Named let is not supported.

 - Variadic functions: `scm-slang` does not currently support variadic functions with usage of the `.` operator or the `case-lambda` syntax.